cebartling/kubernetes-experiments/experiment-01/api-server/README.md

    2. Tag the local image: `docker tag k8s-experiments-01-api-server:latest cebartling/k8s-experiments-01-api-server:latest`
    3. Push the image to Docker Hub: `docker push cebartling/k8s-experiments-01-api-server:latest`

+## Liveness and Readiness Probes

+- The application has a `/health/livenessCheck` endpoint that returns a 200 status code.
+This endpoint is used by Kubernetes to determine if the application is healthy and ready to receive traffic.
+- The application has a `/health/readinessCheck` endpoint that returns a 200 status code.
+This endpoint is used by Kubernetes to determine if the application is ready to receive traffic.

 ## Project setup

 ```bash